tsyet12/Duelist-Algorithm-Python/README.md

 For more examples refer to the python scripts in "examples" folder. [https://github.com/tsyet12/Duelist-Algorithm-Python/tree/master/examples]

-# Dealing with Complex Constraint using Karush-Kuhn-Tucker (KKT) conditions
+# Dealing with Complex Constraint conditions

 There will be some problems that have complex constraints.
 For example, constraints which depends on two or more manipulated variables.